VictoriaMetrics-Community/mcp-victoriametrics/README.md

 - [ ] Tools for Alertmanager APIs [#6](https://github.com/VictoriaMetrics-Community/mcp-victoriametrics/issues/6)
 - [ ] Support for [metrics metadata](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2974) in case of implementation in VictoriaMetrics
 - [ ] Support authentication
+- [ ] Add static index page with description and links to documentation

 ## Mentions